Häxan (or “Heksen”)

 A 1971 Disney musical comedy film, combining live action and animation, loosely based on two books by Mary Norton.
-The character Eglantine Price is a apprentice witch who is taking a witchcraft correspondence course in hopes of somehow helping the British war effort.
+The character Eglantine Price is an apprentice witch who is taking a witchcraft correspondence course in hopes of somehow helping the British war effort.
 The story follows her travels on an enchanted bed with three young war orphans in search of Professor Emelius Browne, the putative headmaster of the College of Witchcraft (in reality a conman illusionist).

 Season of the Witch

 A 1972 film by the master of low-budget horror, George A. Romero.
-A bored and lonely suburban housewife is attracted to a recently-arrived neighbour who turns out to be a witch, and joins her coven.
-After a series of incidents, the housewife (now a widow) settles down into her role as suburban witch.
+A bored and lonely suburban housewife is attracted to a recently-arrived neighbour who turns out to be a witch and joins her coven.
+After a series of incidents, the housewife (now a widow) settles down into her role as a suburban witch.